 In evaluating this request, the Commission believes that the gift here is to the governmental agency, not specifically to a covered individual, and therefore the gift ban does not apply.
-In this instance, although the invitation was extended to the two individuals named, it was in their capacities as officials with the Enforcement division for the Department of Revenue, and they will be representing the state of Colorado.
-The benefits of participation are set forth above, and include an exchange of ideas and policy suggestions from others involved in the issue of marijuana legalization, a topic that continues to present challenges to State government.
-The five factors noted above also support the gift of travel in this instance as the benefit appears to flow to the Department and the State, and not to the individuals.
-The invitations in this instance were sent to Mr. Koski and Mr. Kammerzell in their official capacities.
-Were the two of them unavailable or unable to attend, alternate members of the Department's senior management could go to the conference in their place, because the subject matter relates directly to the Department's oversight of marijuana legalization in Colorado.
-Additionally, the offers were made ex officio in that the invitations reference the official duties of the requesters as being the purpose for the request.
-The topic of the panel for the specific workshop mentioned relates to the public duties of the individuals, and there do not appear to be conflicts of interest since the Department of Revenue is not in a position to take direct official action with regard to either of the nonprofit entities extending the invitation, and thus it does not appear they are attempting to curry favor by inviting the requesters to the event.
-Finally, the conference is educational in nature and will be of benefit to all attending, including the requesters.

-Because the gift here benefits the Department and the State, and does not directly benefit the individuals in their individual capacity, the gift ban does not apply.
-The requesters may accept payment for travel and other expenses related to attendance at this event.
+In this instance, although the invitation was extended to the named, it was in his capacity as an official with the Enforcement division for the Department of Revenue, and he will be representing the state of Colorado.
+The benefits of participation would appear to include an exchange of ideas and policy suggestions from others involved in the issue of marijuana legalization, a topic that continues to present challenges to State government.
+The five factors noted above also support the gift of travel in this instance as the benefit appears to flow to the Department and the State, and not to the individual.
+The invitation in this instance was sent to Mr. Koski or another senior management official, in his official capacity.
+Were he unavailable or unable to attend, alternate members of the Department's senior management could go to the conference in his place, because the subject matter relates directly to the Department's oversight of marijuana legalization in Colorado.
+Additionally, the offer was made ex officio in that the invitation references the official duties of the requester as being the purpose for the request.
+The topic of discussion mentioned relates to the public duties of the individual, and there does not appear to be a conflict of interest since the Department of Revenue is not in a position to take direct official action with regard to the nonprofit entity extending the invitation, and thus it does not appear there is an attempt to curry favor by inviting the requester to the event.
+Finally, the conference is educational in nature and will be of benefit to all attending, including the requester.
+Because the gift here benefits the Department and the State, and does not directly benefit the individual in his individual capacity, the gift ban does not apply.
+The requester may accept payment for travel and other expenses related to attendance at this event.
+3 Additionally, the inviting entity is a nonprofit, receiving less than five percent of its funding from for profit resources.
+Because the entity sponsoring the travel is a nonprofit receiving less than five percent of its funding from for profit organizations, the Commission finds the circumstances presented here also may fall within the exception found at Article XXIX 3(3)(f), detailed above.
+V. Conclusion It would not be a violation of Colorado Constitution Article XXIX for the Director of Enforcement of the Colorado Department of Revenue, or another designee in his place, to accept payment for travel, accommodations, conference fees and other expenses related to this request.
+The Commission cautions public official and employees that this opinion is based on the specific facts presented herein, and that different facts could produce a different result.
+The IEC therefore encourages individuals with particular questions to request more fact specific advice through requests for advisory opinions and letter rulings related to their individual circumstances.
+The Independent Ethics Commission William J. Leone, Chair Bob Bacon, Vice Chair Rosemary Marshall, Commissioner Bill Pinkham, Commissioner Matt Smith, Commissioner Dated: April 10, 2015